 There is no distinction between students from the JI and other institutions for transfer eligibility at the UM.
-The UM typically accepts around 100 transfer students per year from the JI.

 B. Required Documents for UM Transfer Application

 All documents provided should be in English with the official seal.
 Translated copies must be authenticated with an official seal.